Secondary school & IB-Diploma

 Students with ambitious sporting or artistic goals are explicitly supported, with flexible timetables and the option to extend their program by 1–2 years, so that high-level training and academic excellence can develop side by side.

-Flexible learning pace by subject area, based on genuine competence and learning maturity
+• Flexible learning pace by academic department, based on actual competence and readiness to learn

-Strategic IB planning to ensure that subject choices meet EDK recognition criteria
+• Strategic IB planning to ensure that subject selection meets the EDK recognition criteria

-Time flexibility for competitive athletes, artists, and highly committed students
+• Flexible schedules for competitive athletes, artists, and highly dedicated students

 *IB = International Baccalaureate Diploma Program

-**The first IB cohort is expected to start in summer 2028.
+**The first IB cohort is expected to begin in the summer of 2028.

 Our students move on to: